- Contact Credit Bureaus

 Federal law enables you to receive a free credit report once a year from each of the three credit bureaus.
 This is over and above the free reports you can order when you place fraud alerts on your three credit reports.
 Once you have received your free credit reports as a part of the fraud alert process, follow up in a few months by taking advantage of your free copy.

-4. Child Identity Theft.
 Children can become victims of identity theft without their parents even knowing about it.
-Often, the perpetrator may be a relative of the child, particularly a relative with bad credit.
-In many cases, the child and parents may not become aware of the identity theft until years after it occurs.
+The perpetrator may be a relative of the child, particularly a relative with bad credit.
+In some cases, the child and parents may not become aware of the identity theft until years after it occurs.
 Therefore, the crime of child identity theft may be vastly underreported.

 A key sign of identity theft in children is receiving age-inappropriate mail, such as a credit card application or a bill.
 If you want to find out if someone has used your child's identity to obtain credit, you should contact the three nationwide credit bureaus and ask them to check if your child has a file.
 Ask them to search using your child’s name and Social Security number.
 Normally, a child would not have a file at a credit bureau unless the child is a victim of identity theft.
-There are special procedures required to check if your child has a credit file.
+The Identity Theft Resource Center describes the special procedures required to check if your child has a credit file.

 Child identity theft can be very difficult to resolve.
 If your child has become a victim, it's best to seek the assistance of an organization that has experience in resolving this issue.
 The Identity Theft Resource Center offers an extensive Fact Sheet with tips and resources for resolving child identity theft.

-6. Law enforcement.
-Report the crime to your local police or sheriff's department right away.
-You might also need to report it to police department(s) where the crime occurred if it's somewhere other than where you live.
+You can also report the crime to your local police or sheriff's department.
+You might also want to report it to police department(s) where the crime occurred if it's somewhere other than where you live.
 Tell the police someone stole your identity and you need to file a report.
-Bring your FTC Identity Theft Affidavit with you.
+Bring your FTC Identity Theft Report with you.
 If they are reluctant to take a report, show them the FTC's Memo to Law Enforcement.
 Get a copy of the report.
 Keep the phone number of your investigator handy and give it to creditors and others who require verification of your case.
-Credit card companies and banks may require you to show the report in order to verify the crime.

 FTC regulations define an "identity theft report" to include a report made to a local, state, or federal law enforcement agency.
 If your local police department refuses to file a report and your situation involves fraudulent use of the U.S. mail, you can obtain an identity theft report from the U.S. Postal Inspector.
 If your case involves fraudulent use of a driver's license in your name, you might be able to obtain a report from your state's Department of Motor Vehicles.

 Ask the credit grantors in writing to furnish you and your investigating law enforcement agency with copies of the documentation, such as the fraudulent application and transaction records.
 Both federal and California law give you the right to obtain these documents.
-(FCRA § 609(e), and California Penal Code 530.8).
-The California Department of Justice’s Privacy Enforcement and Protection Unit provides instructions and sample letters on how to obtain documentation from credit grantors.
+(FCRA § 609(e), and Cal.
+Penal Code § 530.8).
+The California Attorney General Privacy Enforcement and Protection Unit provides instructions and sample letters on how to obtain documentation from credit grantors.

 When you have resolved the fraudulent account with the creditor, ask for a letter stating that the company has closed the disputed account and has discharged the debts.
 Keep this letter in your files.
 You may need it if the account reappears on your credit report.

-8. Handling problems with your existing credit accounts.
-If your existing credit accounts have been used fraudulently, report it in writing immediately to the financial institution.
+If your existing credit accounts have been used fraudulently, phone the credit card company at the number displayed on the back of the card.
+Also report it in writing right away.
 Request replacement cards with new account numbers.
-In addition to phoning the company regarding the fraud, you will need to follow up in writing and will likely be asked to provide a fraud affidavit or a dispute form.
+You will likely be asked to provide a fraud affidavit or a dispute form.
 Send the letter to the address given for "billing inquiries," not the address for sending payments.
 Carefully monitor your accounts for evidence of new fraudulent activity.
 Report it immediately.
 Add secure and unique passwords to all accounts.

 Your bank should be able to provide you with a fraud affidavit.
 Put "stop payments" on any outstanding checks that you are unsure about.
 Close your checking account and other affected accounts and obtain new account numbers.